Duinrahaic/XSOverlayDocumentation/docs/KeyboardLayout.md

     // The Scan Code of the primary key, or Virtual Key Code if useVirtualKeyCode is true. string keycode;

-    // Used for macro keys, such as Copy / Paste -- this is for if you want multiple buttons on one button.
-This will be changing to an array in the future, and currently does not function. string keycode2;
+    // Can contain a list of Scan Codes / Virtual Key Codes that will be sent in the order of the list. "keycodes" : ["k1", "k2", etc]
+    // Do not use "keycode" and "keycodes" together in the same object, as it is unsupported behavior and may cause issues.
+    List<string> keycodes;

     // Can be "light", "mid", "dark", or "contrast" - Picks the respective color from the global theme. string color = "light";